lizadaly/windrift/README.md

 ## Example stories

 Stories demonstrating use of Windrift 2 from the basic to the advanced are available as part of the [official manual](https://windrift.app/manual) , as well as in the [Windrift Playground](https://playground.windrift.app/).
+Source code is available for alll example stories.

 ## Quick start

 ### Dependencies

 Windrift comes ready to deploy using Vercel, which requires a maximum Node version of 14.
-To ensure you're using the correct version of Node, use [Node Version Manager](https://github.com/nvm-sh/nvm):
+To ensure you're using a fully-compatible version of Node, use [Node Version Manager](https://github.com/nvm-sh/nvm).
+Follow its installation process for your platform and then run:

 ```
 nvm install 14
 nvm use 14
 ```

-Then:
+Then to install Windrift:

 ```
 npm install